`This

 The sodium level in all TLC meals is determined using special

-software and I am advised that the meals that have their low
+software and I am advised that the meals that have

-salt logo have had an additional laboratory test which confirmed
+salt logo have had an additional laboratory test which

 the sodium